xarantolus/subresource_filter_tools/README.md

 You should run this on an SSD of sufficient size (because you'll end up with ~700k files that are ~22GB in size).

 ### Scripts
 * `generate_everything.sh`: this is the script you want to run to build and package everything.
-At first it runs the install & build script, then copies all release files info a directory, which is then zipped.
+At first it runs the install & build script, then copies all release files into a directory, which is then zipped.
 It automatically updates the code on subsequent builds and only creates a new release file if the build result changed.
 * `build_linux.sh`: installs all build tools (follows [this guide](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/build_instructions.md)), then downloads the source code and builds `subresource_filter_tools`
 * `copy_libs.sh`: copies binaries and their required libraries to an `out/` directory
 * `release_info.sh`: generates the release info once the build finished